neongreen/ches/README.md

 ### Debug

-`chess` and `chessMethods` are available in the browser console.
+`chess` and `gameMethods` are available in the browser console.
 Just type it.
 You'll be pleasantly surprised.

 ### Typecheck and lint